 - Nuts and Seeds

-Although some people might think the keto diet is overly restrictive regarding food choices, there are actually some really delicious recipes that you can easily bring into your weekly menu at home.
+Although some people might think the keto diet is overly restrictive regarding food choices, there are some delicious recipes you can easily bring into your weekly menu at home.

 For example, this keto cauliflower and pistachio cheesy bake recipe is a great dish that the whole family can tuck into.